tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/workflow_guide.md

 ### Step 3: Create a Debugging Session (MCP)

-Use the MCP tool `create_session` to create a new debugging session.
+Use the MCP tool `session` with `action: "create"` to create a new debugging session.

-**Tool**: `create_session`
+**Tool**: `session`

 **Parameters**:
 - `userId`: Your user identifier (same as used in Step 1)
+- `action`: `"create"`

 **Example**:
 ```
-create_session(userId: "your-user-id")
+session(action: "create", userId: "your-user-id")
 ```

 **Response**:
 ```
 Session created successfully.
-Session ID: session-xyz-789

-IMPORTANT: Save this session ID for subsequent operations.
+SessionId: session-xyz-789.
+Use this sessionId in all subsequent operations.
 ```

 **SAVE THE `sessionId`** - You will need it for all subsequent operations!